-Decks are one of the greatest luxuries of outdoor spaces that we’ve been given.
-They give a great space for us to gather, cook, and enjoy each others’ company.
-But when you look at a deck, do you really consider how it was made?
+Concrete fence posts can ensure your deck lasts a lifetime.
+Decks give a great space for us to gather, cook, and enjoy each others’ company.
+But when you look at a deck, do you consider how it was made?

 Decks always begin with footings.
 These footings are made to support the fence posts that are put into place to secure the deck.
 Without the footings, the deck couldn’t exist without collapsing upon use.

-Concrete fence posts aren’t exactly fence posts that are made of concrete but rather fence posts that are installed in concrete.
-This is probably the most secure way to install fence posts as it gives a very solid base.
+Concrete fence posts aren’t fence posts that are made of concrete but rather fence posts that you install in concrete.
+This is the most secure way to install fence posts as it gives a very solid base.

 It involves placing the posts or brackets into a bucket of concrete.
-The bucket is buried under the ground and packed tightly.
+You bury the bucket under the ground and pack it.
 Today, this is the most common way to secure fence posts for decks in private yards.

 There are two ways to use concrete fence posts for your deck.
 Both of them involve securing the posts in concrete but each with a different method.
-They are each used for different reasons and oftentimes, they are both used.
+They are each for different reasons and oftentimes, use both.

-This method involves using brackets that are submerged into the concrete.
-The brackets are then attached to the fence post or pergola post.
-This method is the one we used for the taller posts that will support a roof.
+This method involves using brackets that we submerge into the concrete.
+The brackets we then attach to the fence post or pergola post.
+This method is the one we use for the taller posts that will support a roof.

-This can also work for short posts but isn’t really necessary.
-It does however save on lumber as you won’t have a foot or two of post that isn’t being used for anything but supporting the rest of the post.
+This can also work for short posts but isn’t necessary.
+It does however save on lumber as you won’t have a foot or two of post that isn’t for anything but supporting the rest of the post.

 Both methods work and you may have to find someone to take a look at your project to let you know which method to use.
 Be careful using one you’re not familiar with because the deck will be supporting your weight.